-Chargebee is one of the most established billing platforms for SaaS.
-It handles subscriptions, invoicing, revenue recognition, and has integrations with everything.
+You are weighing Chargebee's configuration depth against something simpler.
+Chargebee is one of the most established billing platforms for SaaS: subscriptions, invoicing, revenue recognition, and integrations with everything.

 Commet is newer, smaller, and deliberately simpler.